2017 Fall Seminar

 3:45 – 5:00 pm | Concurrent Sessions

-Advising Your Clients on Managing the Emergency Patient with Behavioral Health Needs
+Advising Your Clients on Managing the ED Patient with Behavioral Health Needs

 Linda Garrett, Garrett Consulting Group, LLC